"la dolce vita" and no rush!

-Italy is a country of eternal summer and pleasure, a country that everyone knows.
-There are beautiful beaches, steadily warm weather and a huge number of historical monuments and cultural masterpieces.
-The whole country is essentially at least three different regions, the differences between which lie not only in the traditions of cousine or accents - different Italians literally live here.
-Each region has its own peculiarities, so it is worth getting to know each of them separately.
+Italy is a country of eternal summer and pleasure that everyone knows.
+There are beautiful beaches, consistently warm weather and a huge number of historical monuments and cultural masterpieces.
+The whole country is essentially at least three different regions, the differences between which lie not only in the traditions of cooking or accents - different Italians literally live here.
+Each region has its own characteristics, so it is worth getting to know each of them separately.

 Top 10 interesting places and activities:

 Feel the atmosphere of the eternal city of Rome